polljoy/polljoy-web/README.md

  function PJPollIsReady(polls);
  ```

- After you request for poll and poll/s is/are ready to show (including all defined images are downloaded).
+When poll/s is/are ready to show (including all associated images).
 Friendly tip - If you are displaying the poll in the middle of an active game or app session that needs real time control, consider to pause your app before presenting the poll UI as needed.

- polls array returned are all the matched polls for the request.
-Please check below for the data structure.
+The polls array returned are all the matched polls for the request.
+Please refer `PJPoll.h` for the data structure.

- When you're ready to present the poll, call:
+When you’re ready to present the poll, call:

  ``` javascript
  polljoy('show');
  ```

- This will present the polljoy UI according to your app color and poll settings.
-Then polljoy plugin will handle all the remaining tasks for you.
-These include handling the user's response, informing delegate for any virtual amount user received, upload result to polljoy service ... etc.
+This will present the polljoy UI according to your app style and poll settings.
+Then the SDK will handle all the remaining tasks for you.
+These include handling the user’s response, informing delegate for any virtual amount user received, uploading the result to the console … etc.

 For example, the following code snippets will load the poll for the app once it is ready: